-Since our initial public offering on April 12, 2012, our common stock has traded on NYSE under the trading symbol "FET."
+Since our IPO on April 12, 2012, our common stock has traded on NYSE under the trading symbol "FET."
 Prior to that time, there was no public trading market for our common stock.
 The initial public offering price of our common stock was \$20.00 per share.